Ormund Hightower Weaponizes Rhaenyra's Own Mercy

 WHY THIS MATTERS

-The theory reframes the Dance of Dragons as a conflict where dragons may ultimately be less decisive than the political constraints on using them, suggesting that Rhaenyra's moral commitments are liabilities that a ruthless opponent can engineer into traps.
+If this reading holds, the Dance of Dragons becomes a conflict where dragons may ultimately prove less decisive than the political constraints on using them.
+Rhaenyra's moral commitments, the qualities that make her a credible ruler to the smallfolk, are the very qualities a sufficiently ruthless opponent can engineer into traps.
+Ormund suggests that the most dangerous enemy is one who has studied what you value and learned to stand behind it.

 Other Theories for S3E03